Prometheus3375/python-frozendict/readme.md

 `frozendict-x` is a library that provides a typed wrapper around dictionaries to protect them from updates and thus gain some other properties like being hashable.

+This repo is an archive.
+The development is continued [here](https://github.com/Prometheus3375/python-misc).

 # Usage

 Use frozendict when you need an immutable mapping with the next properties: